 This underscores how Arctic air temperatures may be affected not only by variations in local conditions but also by variations playing out in geographically remote regions.
-An overall temperature decrease has characterised the Arctic since 2016 (see also diagrams on page 29-31).
+A small overall temperature decrease has characterised the Arctic since the 2016 peak (see also diagrams on page 29-31).